Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Phase Shift Keying Protocols

 The encoding and decoding of QPSK is schematically shown in Fig.~\ref{QpskScheme}.

 The protocols are parametrized by the amplitude parameter $|\alpha|$ that appears in the state preparation, and therefore in $\rho_{YE}$.
 The optimal bound on the secret-key rate can be obtained following an optimization over both $|\alpha|$ and $a$.
-Here we assume passive attacks where the quantum channel from Alice to Bob is described as pure-loss channel with known transmittance factor $\eta \in [0,1]$.
+For passive attacks, the quantum channel from Alice to Bob is described as pure-loss channel with known transmittance factor $\eta \in [0,1]$.

 \paragraph{Pure loss channel---} The channel models linear loss in well-characterized optical fibers.
 We may formally represent it as a beam splitter with transmittance $\eta$.
-The linear loss map propagates coherent states into coherent states, i.e.~given Alice input $|\alpha_x\rangle$, Bob obtains the attenuated coherent state $|\sqrt{\eta} \, \alpha_x\rangle$.
+Linear loss maps coherent states into coherent states, i.e.~given Alice input $|\alpha_x\rangle$, Bob obtains the attenuated coherent state $|\sqrt{\eta} \, \alpha_x\rangle$.
 In this passive-attack scenario, a potential eavesdropper has access to the environment of the channel, which in our case is the output of the reflective arm of the beam splitter.
 Therefore, given Alice input $|\alpha_x\rangle$, the eavesdropper Eve obtains the attenuated coherent state $|\sqrt{1-\eta} \, \alpha_x\rangle$.
 According to our model, this entails manipulations of coherent states, which are a particular family of pure, Gaussian states.
-Note that we cannot directly apply the results of Ref.~\cite{WildeGaussian} concerning Gaussian states, because, as we will see below, in communication protocols with PSK encoding one deals with non-Gaussian states arising from the sum of Gaussian states.
+Note that we cannot directly apply the results of Ref.~\cite{WildeGaussian} concerning Gaussian states, because, as we will see below, in communication protocols with PSK encoding one deals with non-Gaussian states arising from the sum of Gaussian states. \paragraph{Thermal noisy channel---} This model generalizes the previous description to a scenario where the communication is also affected by excess noise.
+Similar to the pure-loss case, the channel model includes a beam splitter with transmittance $\eta$.
+However, while in the pure-loss setting Eve injects the vacuum state into the free input branch of the beam splitter, here she owns a two-mode squeezed vacuum (TMSV) state, characterized by a mean photon number $\mu$.
+Eve injects one mode of the TMSV, which is in a thermal state, into the beam splitter to interact with Alice's signal, while the other mode is kept by her and evolves trivially.
+This setup allows Eve to purify the state she uses to introduce noise in the channel.
+In particular we characterize this channel through the \textit{excess noise} parameter $\xi$; once the average photon number $\mu$ and the transmittance $\eta$ are fixed, the \textit{excess noise} is defined as~\cite{Lutk2019}